BMHaste/Aviation/README.md

 - Bar graph displaying the # of incidents at each time of day
 - List of the states within the US with the most incidents
 ## Installation
+Clone the repository and run the python file to update the data to the most current version
 ## Languages/Software Used
 - HTML
 - CSS